Perpetual-eMotion/DynaimicApps/README.md

 - "Give it gravity and make it fall.
 Add a rigidbody if needed"

 ### Controls
-- On flatscreen PC, you move the preview cube with the WASD keys, and you spawn a cube with the Spacebar or mouse click.
-You can then do a camera view by pressing the right mouse button and use again the WASD keys to move the camera around
+- On flatscreen PC, you move the preview cube with the WASDQE keys, and you spawn a cube with the Spacebar or mouse click.
+You can then do a camera view by pressing the right mouse button and use again the WASDQE keys to move the camera around
 - On VR/MR devices, you have the preview cube attached to your right hand, and you spawn a cube by pressing the trigger of the right controller.

 ### UI